WebexCommunity/webex-node-bot-framework/docs/migrate-from-node-flint.md

 | personMembership  |  --                 | Person Membership object for person             | use bot.getTriggerMembership()          |

 ## Event changes
 Node-flint generated a set of `person` events based on membership changes.
 For each membership, the framework would fetch the person object associated with that memebership pass it to the event handler.
 Since many bots don't even register these handers this seems expensive.
 Information like the personEmail and personDisplayName are also already included in the membership DTO.
-Finally, bots that truly wish to get the person object can always query it directly via the `flint.getPerson(membership.personId)` function.
+Finally, bots that truly wish to get the person object can always query it directly via the `framework.getPerson(membership.personId)` function.

  Our framework instead generates a set of related `member` named events and passes the membership associated with the change to event handler.
 This makes the framework snappier and the events seem more aptly named (since the membership change may be associated with another bot as well as a person).